lgraebin/LGraebin.Extensions/README.md

 ```

 ## :white_check_mark: Features
-These are the feature available so far.
+These are the features available.

 ### Validate e-mail address
 You can call `IsEmail()` on any string to check if it is a valid e-mail address.